pingcap/talent-plan/rust/projects/parallelism/project.md

 As before, run and chart all these benchmarks.
 Compare them to each other as described above.
 How does your scheduler compare to rayon under various thread counts?
 How does your storage engine compare to sled under various thread counts?
+Are the results surprising?
 Can you imagine why the differences exist?

 Now would be a _great_ time to read the [source of rayon] and the [source of sled].
 Get used to reading other people's source code.
 That is where you will learn the most.

-## Part : Lock-free shared data structures
+## Part 8: Lock-free shared data structures

+## Part 9: Benchmarking lock-free data structures

+Yes, we're going to do this one more time.
+Sorry, not sorry &mdash; benchmarking is a big part of Rust life.

-## Extension 2: Background compaction
+## Extension 1: Background compaction

 - discuss issues with files and concurrency
 - move compaction to a background thread